David Mitchell (comedian): Panel shows

 Mitchell has become a regular participant on many panel shows, leading The Independent's James Rampton to christen him "if not king, then certainly prince regent of the panel games."
 Mitchell is a team captain on the BBC panel show Would I Lie To You?, opposite Lee Mack.
-The show has run since 2007, now airing in its fifteenth series.
-Since 2006, he has hosted 20 series of The Unbelievable Truth, a panel game on BBC Radio 4.
+The show has run since 2007.
+Since 2007, he has hosted 31 series of The Unbelievable Truth, a panel game on BBC Radio 4.
 The inaugural episode of Was It Something I Said?, a panel comedy show that Mitchell hosts, was broadcast on Channel 4 in October 2013.

-He was a team captain on the Channel 4 comedy quiz show Best of the Worst, opposite Johnny Vaughan.
+Mitchell was a team captain on the Channel 4 comedy quiz show Best of the Worst, opposite Johnny Vaughan.
 Mitchell has also hosted ten episodes of Have I Got News For You.
 Mitchell hosted the panel show The Bubble.
 He hosted the second week of Channel 4's FAQ U, and appeared as himself in an episode of Rob Brydon's Annually Retentive, a panel show parody.
 He also appeared as one of the participants on the Channel 4 show TV Heaven, Telly Hell, and has appeared on several episodes of Question Time.

-Other appearances include QI, Have I Got News for You, Mock the Week, Just a Minute, Armando Iannucci's Charm Offensive and 8 Out of 10 Cats, as well as appearances on The Big Fat Quiz of the Year in 2005, 2007, 2009, 2011, 2014, 2015, 2016, 2017, 2018 and 2020.
+Mitchell's other appearances include QI, Have I Got News for You, Mock the Week, Just a Minute, Armando Iannucci's Charm Offensive and 8 Out of 10 Cats, as well as appearances on The Big Fat Quiz of the Year in 2005, 2007, 2009, 2011, 2014, 2015, 2016, 2017, 2018 and 2020.

 In a 2007 interview with Digital Spy, Mitchell stated that he enjoyed panel shows, as they are "a game worth playing".
 He then further explained his appreciation of the panel format by challenging criticism from Fast Show co-creator Charlie Higson, who stated in September 2013 that panel comedies were overtaking television programming at the expense of sketch shows and sitcoms:

-The Radio Times named him "The Best Comedy Panel Show Guest" in the world, stating that "he's incredibly, disgustingly witty" and "even starting to make Paul Merton look slow on the uptake".
+Radio Times named Mitchell "The Best Comedy Panel Show Guest" in the world, stating that "he's incredibly, disgustingly witty" and "even starting to make Paul Merton look slow on the uptake".

 Following his BAFTA win, Mitchell was ranked at No. 53 in the 2009 MediaGuardian 100, an annual ranking of media people in The Guardian.
 In reference to his ubiquitous presence in broadcast and print media, The Guardian's writer called him "the go-to funnyman of the moment".
 In their entry for Peep Show on their list of "The top 50 TV shows of the Noughties", The Times labelled Mitchell "a national institution".

+In August 2025, Mitchell was announced as a contestant on the upcoming second series of LOL: Last One Laughing UK, set to air in 2026.

 Influences

-Mitchell's favourite actor is Sir Alec Guinness, and he lists Spike Milligan, Peter Sellers and Peter Cook as his comedy idols.
-Additionally, following the death of British actor Richard Briers in February 2013, Mitchell revealed that whenever he has acted he "always hoped to be something like him".
-Mitchell has also identified Morecambe and Wise, Monty Python and The Two Ronnies as highly influential on his career.
+Mitchell's favourite actor is Alec Guinness, and he lists Spike Milligan, Peter Sellers and Peter Cook as his comedy idols.
+Following the death of Richard Briers in February 2013, Mitchell said that whenever he has acted he "always hoped to be something like him".
+He has also identified Morecambe and Wise, Monty Python and The Two Ronnies as highly influential on his career.